jdnorthrup/ripplezone19/README.md

 Pure Data patch for AquaZone sonic installation

 TODO:
+- have the carriers looping in memory and just pick which one dynamically - fix glitches!
+- wet
+- flow
+- lattice
+- rain
+- more/better ambient tracks
-x - get MIDI knobs working on Pi. x - get audio input working on Pi. x - make sure ELSE library works on Pi.
+- check levels on ambient tracks x - get MIDI knobs working on Pi. x - get audio input working on Pi. x - make sure ELSE library works on Pi.